Carnoustie Golf Links: The Toughest of All Open Rota Courses?

 So that pretty much sums up this hole.

-After playing Carnoustie once, and re-analyzing it for this recap, it isn’t hard to see why it’s so high on world rankings, and regarded as one of the most difficult courses in the world.
+After playing Carnoustie once, and re-analyzing it for this recap, it isn’t hard to see why it’s so highly ranked.
+I also get why it’s considered among the most difficult.

 In the end, while my incredible play on the first 6 holes didn’t last, I was pretty excited to finish with an 88.
 I was told you should double your handicap and then add three to your score here.
 So considering I was around a 12 at the time, I could have expected to shoot a 97.
 I’ll take the 88.